vmware-archive/cbapi/README.md

 - `license_expired`: boolean indicator as to if the license is expired
 - `licensed_sensor_count_exceeded`: boolean indicator as to if the server is currently servicing more sensors than it is licensed for
 - `actual_sensor_count`: count of sensors serviced during previous day (midnight to midnight)
+- `license_request_block`: an opaque request block to be provided to Carbon Black for license renewal
 -----

 #### `/api/v1/watchlist/(id)`